devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-first-post.md

 Welcome to **DevOps by Sarang** 🚀

 Blogs will be coming soon.
-I’ll be writing about: Take a moment to look over the configuration file included with the theme.
-Comments have been added to provide examples and default values for most settings.
-Detailed explanations of each can be found below.
+I’ll be writing about:
 - Kubernetes
 - Cloud Platforms
 - Terraform